 Welcome to Oriental Motor's "Engineering Notes" Blog:

 Products and technology are only valuable when coupled with skilled people and services to support them.
-ORIENTAL MOTOR U.S.A.
-CORP. has dedicated over 33 years to establishing a service and support system to better serve customers.
+Since 1978, ORIENTAL MOTOR U.S.A.
+CORP. has been building a service and support system to better serve customers.
 It is our goal to provide the best product and service from the design phase, through the sale and beyond.

 Our blog will feature:

 In the market of electric motors, there are products designed for general purpose applications, and there are motors designed for specialized applications, such as automated guided vehicles (AGVs) or autonomous mobile robots (AMRs).
-While standard, general purpose motors work for most applications such as factory automation, sometimes, it may help shorten your design cycle by going with a motor system that already offers the features that you are planning to implement into your design.
+While standard, general-purpose motors work for most applications such as factory automation, sometimes, it may help accelerate your design cycle by going with a motor system that already offers the features that you are planning to design into your machine.
 In this post, we will summarize some of these features.